skranz/empecon/README.md

-This repository contains the material for my course

 ## Empirical Economics with R

-taught by Sebastian Kranz at Ulm University.
-The advanced Bachelor course was first taught in the winter term 20/21 and due to the Corona Crisis can be followed as an online course.
+by Sebastian Kranz at Ulm University.

+This advanced Bachelor course was first taught in the winter term 20/21 and due to the Corona crisis can be followed as an online course.
+This Github repository contains all materials or links to it.

 ### Videos, multiple choice quizzes and RTutor problem sets